 - Before setting the LCD back to the control panel, wipe fingerprints or dust off the LCD surface and control panel window with a soft cloth. - A new LCD is covered with a protection sheet.
-Before setting it, remove the protection sheet. - When setting the control panel ASSY back to the scanner cover, pass the panel-main harness through the square opening provided in the scanner cover (see the illustration on the previous page.)
+Before setting it, remove the protection sheet. - When mounting the control panel PCB on the rubber keypad, make sure that the inner edge of the cover open sensor actuator is beneath the rubber keypad. - When mounting the control panel ASSY on the top cover, first fit section "X" and tabs "Y" provided on the top cover over tab "x" and into locks "y" on the control panel, respectively.
+Then assemble the control panel and top cover together until they snap.
+(See page 5-9.)